Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

   :target: ../../_images/Extensions/extension_wifi2_mesh_mode.jpg

 Mesh router configuration must be provided to the node.
-These are generic configuration parameters that are required to configure and connect to a WIFI access point.
+These are generic configuration parameters that are required to configure and connect to a Wi-Fi access point.

 .. image:: /Images/Extensions/extension_wifi2_mesh_router.jpg